migalabs/eth2-client-analyzer/plot_test/README.md

 The Execution command looks like the following:

 ```
-python3 plot_data.py mem data.csv
+python3 plot_data.py <metricType> <data_file>
 ```
-Keep in mind that there are three different keywords we can give as first argument:
+Keep in mind that there are three different keywords we can give as metricType argument:
 - "mem" --> Outputs the Memory consumption plot
 - "cpu" --> Outputs the CPU consumption plot
 - "disk" --> Outputs the Disk Usage plot

+For the data_file argument, we may input the file we want to read the data from.